-Here we are, more than two years later, and the Liberals are now planning an 'expenditure review' to study whether to take any of the urgent actions recommended by their own economist.
+Here we are, more than three years later, and the Liberals are planning further studies whether to take any of the urgent actions recommended by their own economist.

 Two months after the Drummond Report was released, and two days after the 2012 budget passed, one of the world's major credit rating agencies downgraded Ontario, citing the province's swollen debt burden and tough economic times ahead.
 Moody's Investor Service's decision to downgrade Ontario came one day after another influential rating agency, Standard & Poor, issued a stern warning and a dimmer outlook.
 Previously it had downgraded Ontario from AA to AA-, similar to the downgrade from DBRS.
-Warren Lovely of CIBC World Markets commented that the province's rating could be knocked down further if it fails to stabilize its debt burden or if it sees an unexpected deterioration in debt affordability.
+Warren Lovely of CIBC World Markets commented that the province's rating could be knocked down further if it fails to stabilize its debt burden if it sees an unexpected deterioration in debt affordability.